 Through the research phase, we discovered our main goal: Design a mobile experience that elegantly curates ideas for people who are planning a trip, while also enabling travelers to find nearby tours and activities and easily access their bookings during the trip.

-During the exploration phase I played with numerous layouts for filtering options, individual product screens, and calendar and booking concepts.
-Travelers wanted the ability to sort through top-rated tours, attractions, and recommendations based on travel dates and availability.
+During the exploration phase, I played with numerous layouts for filtering options, individual product screens, and calendar and booking concepts.

 Both concepts are meant to guide users to complete the transaction.
 My instinct was that the fixed "Book Now" button would be too pushy.
 We A/B tested both design options and tracked conversion rates.
 Users responded negatively to the persistent button, with a 21-26% decrease in sales.